 Originally sponsored by nine southern banker associations, endorsement of the school grew very rapidly to fifteen associations.
 Over 15,000 bankers have graduated from the program and virtually every bank in the sponsoring states has a senior officer who proudly displays a school diploma on the office wall.

-We have several photographs of our bankers attending the Graduate School of Banking at LSU over the past 63 years.
+We have several photographs of our bankers attending the Graduate School of Banking at LSU over the past several decades.
 Even though outfits and dormitory conditions may have changed, the integrity and quality of the education received at GSBLSU has not.
 We hope that you enjoy our photographic history as much as we do!

 Graduate School of Banking at LSU